Hephzee001/Customer_Data_Documentation/README.md

 ### Exploratory Data Analysis
 ---
 This phase involves the exploration of Data to answer some questions about the Data such as;
+ What is the summary of;
+ - Region by Sum Revenue